What is Grain?

 How Can I Produce Grain?

-As grain is required to produce resources, players may choose to farm grain before switching to a different method of resource production (Mining SPS or Research).
+As Grain is required to produce resources, players may choose to farm Grain before switching to a different method of resource production (Mining SPS or Research).

 Grain will be produced at a rate of .02 PP per hour.
 Workers will consume a portion of the grain that they are actively farming.